 - 18 Factors to consider when fitting a waterless urinal

-The dry toilet design was invented long before the flushing toilet when it was commonly known as the compost pit latrine.
+The dry toilet design was invented long before the flushing bidet toilet we use today when it was commonly known as the compost pit latrine.

 Ideally these toilets principally use the aerobic system to treat human excrement by composting.
 They require no water and can be used in place of flush toilets.